gvcallen/parax/README.md

 This makes Parax great for:

-- Parameterizations in machine learning
+- Parameterizations for machine learning
-- Bounded optimization in scientific modeling
+- Bounded optimization for scientific modeling
-- Bayesian inference in probabilistic modeling
+- Bayesian inference for probabilistic modeling

 Examples for each of these are available in the documentation.